Meet our Team

 Elisha is the manager of the Individual Consumer Action Network (ICAN) at MHP.
 She holds a Masters Degree in Social Work from Temple University with a focus on Policy and Advocacy, and identifies as someone living with a mental health diagnosis.

-As Business Manager Bob has expertise in: project management procurement, sales, operations, communications, training and recruitment, web site development and implementation.
+As the Institute's Business Manager, Bob has expertise in: project management procurement, sales, operations, communications, training and recruitment, web site development and implementation.
 Bob coordinates with public and private mental health & human services agencies and managed care organizations.

 Stephanie Barnett Jamison joined the Institute in 2016.
 Stephanie brings over 18 years experience as a clinician and administrator of community behavioral health services to her work as a trainer and consultant at the Institute.
 Stephanie is also a Certified Peer Specialist whose own recovery journey began at the age 12.
 A graduate of DeSales University and Marywood University, Stephanie earned a BS in behavioral neuroscience and an MSW in social work practice/administration.
 Special interests include all aspects of recovery-oriented services including person-driven services, crisis intervention, ethics, maternal mental health and trauma-informed care.
 Stephanie has extensive experience in supervision, innovative program development/design, and organizational development.